-- Powers and duties.
-In addition to the jurisdiction, authority and duties that may be conferred upon the community development director by other provisions of this chapter and general or special law, the community development director has the following jurisdiction, powers and duties under this chapter: - a.
+- A. City Commission. - 1.
+Powers and duties.
+In addition to any authority granted the City Commission by charter, ordinance or state law, the commission has the following powers and duties under this chapter: - a.
+Amendments to text and zoning map.
+To review, hear, consider and approve or disapprove: - i.
+Text amendments.
+Petitions to amend the text of this chapter. - ii.
+Zoning map amendments.
+Petitions to amend the zoning map. - b.
+Initiate amendments.
+To initiate petitions to the text of this chapter and the zoning map. - c.
+Other.
+To take any other action not delegated to the Planning Commission, Zoning Board of Appeals or heads of city departments, as the City Commission may deem desirable and necessary to implement the provisions of this chapter. - B. Planning Commission.
+The Planning Commission establishment, organization, powers and duties are enumerated in Chapter 70 of the City of Buchanan Code of Ordinances. - C. Community Development Director/Zoning Administrator. - 1.
+Powers and duties.
+In addition to the jurisdiction, authority and duties that may be conferred upon the Zoning Administrator by other provisions of this chapter and general or special law, the zoning administrator has the following jurisdiction, powers and duties under this chapter: - a.
 Administrative adjustments.
 To review, hear, consider and approve or disapprove administrative adjustments. - b.
 Temporary use permit.
 To review, hear, consider and approve, approve with conditions or disapprove temporary use permits. - c.
 Minor deviations.
 To review, hear, consider and approve, approve with conditions or disapprove minor deviations for site plans. - d.
 Interpretations.
 To render interpretations of all provisions of this chapter, including interpretations of the text; interpretations of the zoning map boundaries; and determinations of whether an unspecified use falls within a use classification or use group allowed in a zone district. - e.
 Enforcement.
-To enforce the provisions of this chapter.
+To enforce the provisions of this chapter. - f.

-- f.
 Administer chapter.
-To establish application requirements and schedules, to review and make recommendations to the city commission, planning commission and zoning board of appeals on all applications considered by those boards, and take any other actions necessary to administer the provisions of this chapter. - g.
+To establish application requirements and schedules, to review and make recommendations to the City Commission, Planning Commission and Zoning Board of Appeals on all applications considered by those boards, and take any other actions necessary to administer the provisions of this chapter. - g.
 Provide expertise and technical assistance.
-To provide expertise and technical assistance to the city commission, planning commission and zoning board of appeals.

-D. Zoning board of appeals.

-- 1. Powers and Duties.
-The zoning board of appeals has the following powers and duties under this chapter: - Variances.
+To provide expertise and technical assistance to the city commission, planning commission and zoning board of appeals. - D. Zoning Board of Appeals. - 1.
+Powers and duties.
+The Zoning Board of Appeals has the following powers and duties under this chapter:

+- a.
+Variances.
 To review, hear, consider and approve, approve with conditions or disapprove variances. - b.
 Appeals of administrative decisions.
-To hear, review, consider, and affirm, modify or reverse any decision or interpretation of the community development director. - 2.
+To hear, review, consider, and affirm, modify or reverse any decision or interpretation of the zoning administrator. - 2.
 Appeals.
-An appeal of a decision by the zoning board or appeals must be filed with the Circuit Court within 30 days after the decision in writing, or within 21 days after the board approves the minutes of the meeting.

-E. Design Review Committee (DRC).
+An appeal of a decision by the Zoning Board of Appeals must be filed with the Circuit Court within 30 days after the decision in writing, or within 21 days after the board approves the minutes of the meeting. - E. Design Review Committee. - Powers and duties.
+The design review Committee is the decision-making body for applications subject to downtown design standards unless the proposed work qualifies for administrative approval under Sec.
+71-36 H. Downtown applications. - 2.
+The Design Review Committee meets on an as-needed basis when discretionary review is required.